 The estate of William O'Reilly sold the Lot in 1877 to Adam Shugg who began subdividing parcels in the 1870's.
 Analysis of historic topographic maps and aerial imagery indicates the study was vacant land until 1934, when the current subdivision began construction (Maps 4 and 5).
+A residential house on the lot in the 1930's, which was demolished by 2002.

-1.2.5 Historic Plaques
+1.2.5 Historic Plagues